Pipe penetration sealing – fire collars or intumescent pipe wraps?

 Want To Know More

 ...
-According to the building regulations ‘Approved Document B’, plastic pipes penetrating fire compartment walls and floors need to be equipped a with firestopping ...
+‘Approved Document B’, plastic pipes penetrating fire compartment walls and floors need to be equipped a with firestopping solution to prevent the spread of fire.
+Author name: Quelfire ...